mattermost/chimera/README.md

 ### Configuring with Mattermost Instance

-To configure Mattermost instance to use specific Chimera instance set Chimera URL in the following environment variable for the Mattermost server:
+To configure a Mattermost instance to use specific Chimera instance set Chimera URL in the following environment variable for the Mattermost server:
 ```
 export MM_PLUGINSETTINGS_CHIMERAOAUTHPROXYURL=https://your-chimera.com
 ```